Delhi: A Novel: Text

 The book moves backwards and forwards in time through the history of Delhi.
 It has as its backdrop the story of a journalist fallen on bad times and his relationship with a hijra named Bhagmati.

-This vast, erotic, irreverent magnum opus on the city of Delhi starts with the narrator, suggestively Khushwant Singh himself, just returning from England after ‘having his fill of whoring in foreign lands’, a bawdy, aging reprobate who loves the city of Delhi, as much as he loves the ugly but energetic Bhagmati, whom he literally picks up from a deserted road on a hot Delhi summer noon.
+This magnum opus on the city of Delhi starts with the narrator, suggestively Khushwant Singh himself, just returning from England after ‘having his fill of whoring in foreign lands’, a bawdy, aging reprobate who loves the city of Delhi, as much as he loves the ugly but energetic Bhagmati, whom he literally picks up from a deserted road on a hot Delhi summer noon.
 Having no place to go after completing her jail sentence in the dreaded Tihar Jail, she begs to be taken under his wing.
 Khushwant obliges, and thus begins a relationship of ups and downs in the narrator’s life.
 Bhagmati vitalizes her life amidst the majestic remains of Delhi in its heyday, and even saves the narrator's life from the mad mobs of the 1984 anti-Sikh riots.